eclipse-ee4j/cargotracker/CONTRIBUTING.md

 In general for all files we use a column/line width of 80 whenever possible and we use 2 spaces for indentation.
 All files must end with a new line.
 Please adjust the formatting settings of your IDE accordingly.
 You are encouraged but not required to use HTML Tidy and CSS Tidy to help format your code.

 ## Roadmap
-The project is currently stable with no major releases planned in the short term.
+The project is currently stable with no major releases planned in the short term until Jakarta EE 11 is released and well adopted.

 Work on any issues or other changes are welcome, especially issues marked with the 'good first issue' (https://github.com/eclipse-ee4j/cargotracker/labels/good%20first%20issue) and 'help wanted' (https://github.com/eclipse-ee4j/cargotracker/labels/help%20wanted) labels.